ASGili/ProjectAirlift/README.md

 <u> Accessing the app</u>
 - Open a web browser and go to `http://localhost:3000`.
-- You should see the React app running, connected to the Express server.
+- You should see the React app running, connected to the Spring backend.
-- You can now interact with the app locally.